Policies and Procedures

 SECTION 2 – INTRODUCTION

-2.1 – Purpose of the Consultant Agreement, Affiliate Agreement and the Policies and Procedures
+2.1 – Purpose of the Affiliate Agreement and the Policies and Procedures

-The purposes of the Consultant Agreement, Affiliate Agreement and the Policies and Procedures include the following:
+The purposes of the Affiliate Agreement and the Policies and Procedures include the following:

-- To assist Consultants and Affiliates in building and protecting their businesses;
+a.
+To assist Affiliates in building and protecting their businesses;

-- To protect Wealtheo™ and its Consultants and Affiliates from legal and regulatory risks;
+b.
+To protect Wealtheo™ and Affiliates from legal and regulatory risks;

-- To set forth the rights, privileges, and obligations of Wealtheo™ and its Consultants and Affiliates; and
+d.
+To set forth the rights, privileges, and obligations of Wealtheo™ and Affiliates; and

-- To define the relationship between Wealtheo™ and its Consultants and Affiliates.
+e.
+To define the relationship between Wealtheo™ and Affiliates.

-2.2 – Policies and Procedures Incorporated into Consultant Agreement
+2.2 – Policies and Procedures Incorporated into Affiliate Agreement

-These Policies and Procedures, in their present form and as amended by Wealtheo™, Inc. (hereafter “Wealtheo™” or the “Company”), are incorporated into, and form an integral part of, the Wealtheo™ Independent Consultant Application and Agreement (“Consultant Agreement”) and Affiliate Application and Agreement (“Affiliate Agreement”).
-It is the responsibility of each Consultant and Affiliate to read, understand, adhere to, and insure that he or she is aware of and operating under the most current version of these Policies and Procedures.
-Throughout these Policies, when the term “Agreement” is used, it collectively refers to the Wealtheo™ Consultant Application and Agreement (including the Terms and Conditions), Affiliate Application and Agreement (including Terms and Conditions)(if applicable), and these Policies and Procedures.
-These documents are incorporated by reference into the Wealtheo™ Consultant Agreement and Affiliate Agreement (all in their current form and as amended by Wealtheo™).
+These Policies and Procedures, in their present form and as amended by Wealtheo™, Inc. (hereafter “Wealtheo™” or the “Company”), are incorporated into, and form an integral part of, the Wealtheo™ Affiliate Application and Agreement (“Affiliate Agreement”).
+It is the responsibility of each Affiliate (“Affiliate” includes former Consultants) to read, understand, adhere to, and insure that he or she is aware of and operating under the most current version of these Policies and Procedures.
+Throughout these Policies, when the term “Agreement” is used, it collectively refers to the Wealtheo™ Affiliate Application and Agreement (including Terms and Conditions)(if applicable) and these Policies and Procedures.
+These documents are incorporated by reference into the Wealtheo™ Affiliate Agreement (all in their current form and as amended by Wealtheo™).

 2.3 – Changes to the Agreement

 Wealtheo™ reserves the right to amend the Agreement, the Compensation Plan, and its prices in its sole and absolute discretion.
-By executing the Consultant Agreement or Affiliate Agreement, a Consultant or Affiliate agrees to abide by all amendments or modifications that Wealtheo™ elects to make.
+By executing the Affiliate Agreement, an Affiliate agrees to abide by all amendments or modifications that Wealtheo™ elects to make.
 Amendments shall be effective thirty (30) days after publication of notice that the Agreement has been modified.
 Amendments shall not apply retroactively to conduct that occurred prior to the effective date of the amendment.
-Notification of amendments shall be published by one or more of the following methods: (1) posting on the Company’s official website; (2) electronic mail (e-mail); (3) posting in Consultants’ back-offices; or (4) inclusion in Company periodicals.
-The continuation of a Consultant’s or Affiliate’s Wealtheo™ business, the acceptance of any benefits under the Agreement, or a Consultant’s or Affiliate’s acceptance of bonuses or commissions constitutes acceptance of all amendments.
+Notification of amendments shall be published by one or more of the following methods: (1) posting on the Company’s official website; (2) electronic mail (e-mail); (3) posting in the Dashboard; or (4) inclusion in Company periodicals.
+The continuation of an Affiliate’s Wealtheo™ business, the acceptance of any benefits under the Agreement, or an Affiliate’s acceptance of commissions constitutes acceptance of all amendments.